5:00 PM – 5:30 PM

 Moderated by: Sal Inserra, Senior Advisor, Bank Director

-In today’s digital landscape, protecting sensitive financial data from cyber threats is not just a necessity – it’s a business imperative.
-Implementing advanced security measures and educating staff can significantly reduce risks, ensuring customer trust and safeguarding financial assets.
-We dig into best practices and lessons learned during this panel discussion.
+In today’s digital landscape, protecting sensitive financial data from cyber threats and fraud is not just a necessity – it’s a business imperative.
+Financial institutions need to implement advanced security and compliance measures while maintaining a seamless customer experience.
+This panel explores how leading organizations are leveraging technology partnerships, innovative solutions to reduce risks, enhance fraud detection and resolution to safeguard both customer trust and financial assets.

 11:25 AM – 12:05 PM